 What should I do to get genetic testing?

 A genetic test can only be ordered by a doctor or other healthcare provider so talk to your (eye) doctor about it.
 He or she can then order a test for you.
 You collect the sample at home or at the hospital.
-The sample will be sent to a laboratory and a few weeks later the results are made available to your doctor.
+The sample will be sent to a laboratory and the results are made available to your doctor.
 A genetic counselor can help explain what the outcome of the test means and what the next steps may be.

 My Retina Tracker® - Free genetic testing program in the US